cirosantilli/feathers-chat-sequelize-pgsql-heroku/README.md

 This is a fork of the Feathers.js hello world app https://github.com/feathersjs/feathers-chat but working on:

 - PostgreSQL via sequelize instead of the default disk-based NeDB.
+Local tests run on SQLite instead so you don't have to worry about configuring database connections.
 - heroku

 This achieves a similar goal to: